LarkIT/ansible-centos7-base/README.md

-# Lark IT Ansible CentOS 7 Base Role
+# Lark IT Ansible Linux Base Role

+Default configuration for all Linux machines administered by Lark IT

+## Operating Systems
+This role is known to work on the following operating systems:
+- CentOS 7

+## Dependencies
+None

 ## Variables
 vmware: (boolean) whether or not to install, enable, and start VMware tools

-## Dependencies
-None